home

 • Trading or investment vaults that you choose to count

-There is no better example than FTX.
-If you know, you know.
+There is no better example of the above than FTX -- If you know, you know.

 Step 2: Apply the rule